habitat-sh/habitat/www/source/tutorials/getting-started-review-source-files.html.md

 ---

 # Review the source files
-The Node.js application in this tutorial is a simple web app that displays a message to anyone who connects to the app's endpoint.
+The Node.js application in this tutorial is a simple web app that displays a message to anyone who connects to the application.
 You can configure both the listening port and the message that gets displayed.
 The application contains three files: `server.js`, `package.json`, and `config.json`.
 You are not expected to take any action in this step; however, it's helpful to understand the source files first before learning how to build, install, and configure them in your plan.

 **server.js**